 I worked with juvenile delinquents from 2004 through 2009.
 I was young.
 Some of the juveniles I supervised went to high school with me.
 I think, because I was young, some of the things my coworkers cared about just weren’t important to me: Bobby wants to stay up late reading Darren Shan novels?
 Lil’ Marcus is having a rap battle with his neighbor through the air vent that connects their cells?
 Taj wants to trade his cake slice for Justin’s red beans and rice?
 I don’t give a shit.
 My most common answer to kid’s requests for whether they could do something or not: “I don’t care.”

 It’s not that I was apathetic.
 I cared about the kids.
 It’s that a lot of that shit just did’t matter.
-If it didn’t affect me, didn’t affect the safety/security/orderliness of the facility, didn’t affect anyone but the parties involved, then I just didn’t see any need to care.
+If it didn’t affect me, didn’t affect the facility, didn’t affect anyone but the parties involved, then I just didn’t see any need to care.
 More fundamentally, I realized that caring about things that don’t matter drains you mentally and physically which makes it harder to care about things that do matter.
 Not only that, but if you train all of your attention on bullshit that doesn’t or just barely matters, it can distract you from the things that do matter.
 You can also end up conflating things that matter to other people with things that matter to you, at which point you’re in danger of becoming that asshole talking shit about his coworker for wearing a red tie on Blue Tie Day.

 Don’t be that guy.